jakubsvec001/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 type ('a, 'b) pair = Pair of 'a * 'b
 ```

+**Note**:
+The above `pair` type and its associated `Pair` type constructor are defined explicitly for demonstration purposes.
+They do not need to be explicitly defined in order to utilize _product types_ in OCaml.

 `(int, bool) pair` would be written `int * bool`, and `Pair (42, true)` would be written `(42, true)`.
 From the developer's perspective, everything happens as if such a type were declared for every possible product shape.
 This is what allows pattern matching on products.

-Even integers and floats can be seen as enumerated-like variant types, with many constructors and [funky syntactic sugar](https://youtu.be/O0_H3F84Yjk), which allows pattern matching on those types.
+Even integers and floats can be viewed as enumerated variant types, with many constructors and [funky syntactic sugar](https://youtu.be/O0_H3F84Yjk), which allows pattern matching on those types.

+Pattern matching allows for the inspection of values of any type with one notable excption: functions.
 In the end, the only type construction that does not reduce to a variant is the function arrow type.
-Pattern matching allows the inspection of values of any type, except functions.

 #### User-Defined Polymorphic Types